ddev/ddev/README.md

 You can also easily perform the installation manually if preferred:
 - Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for your architecture.
 - Make ddev executable: `chmod ugo+x ddev`
-- Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo)
+- Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
 - Run `ddev` to test your installation.
-You should see usage output similar to below.
+You should see ddev's command usage output.

 ### Manual Installation - Windows
 - Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for Windows.
 - Copy `ddev.exe` into `%HOMEPATH%\AppData\Local\Microsoft\WindowsApps`, or otherwise add `ddev.exe` to a folder defined in your `PATH`
 - Run `ddev` from a Command Prompt or PowerShell to test your installation.
-You should see usage output similar to below.
+You should see ddev's command usage output.

 ---